 Tag all the visual elements on your site.

 If you don’t live with visual impairment, you’ve probably never used your browser’s voice assistance and tried to navigate a site using it.
 People with visual impairments need to listen to every element on a page to figure out where they need to go next.
-If you don’t tag your photos, graphics, and buttons, visually impaired users can’t hear what you’re trying to tell them.
+If you don’t tag your photos, graphics, including online logo design and buttons, visually impaired users can’t hear what you’re trying to tell them.

 Highlight your site’s accessibility features.